GenXProject/GenX.jl/docs/src/maintenance.md

 A plant requires a single contiguous period of $h \ge 1$ hours of maintenance, every $y \ge 1$ years.
 For each plant, the best time to start the maintenance period is determined by the optimizer.

-During maintenance, the plant cannot be "committed", and therefore
+During maintenance, the plant cannot be "commited", and therefore

 * uses no fuel,
 * produces no power,